 Love is a grave issue in the life of a human being, especially one that involves intimacy.
 It consumes a big portion of our lives and so breaking-up can cause some serious damage.
 The injury caused can be more severe especially if you were not the source of the break-up idea.
-In some cases, one is even forced to undergo a psychological therapy from a professional psychologist.
+In some cases, one is even forced to undergo psychological therapy from a registered psychologist in Melbourne.
 If you have found yourself in an all-of-a-sudden breakup, you can either decide to let it torment you from within or you can try to help yourself carry on.

 Keep reminding yourself that you are more than a cast-off